NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/US-guided_TrainingSystem/README.md

 ## Key Investigators

-- Natalia Arteaga Marrero (IACTEC)
+- Natalia Arteaga Marrero (IACTEC, Santa Cruz de Tenerife, Spain)
-- David García Mato (Ebatinca)
+- David García Mato (Ebatinca S.L., Las Palmas de Gran Canaria, Spain)
-- Javier González Fernández (ITC)
+- Javier González Fernández (ITC, Spain)

 # Project Description

-The aim of the project is to develop a tracking system that provides a quantitative report regarding the use of a low-cost lung phantom [1] for teaching purposes.
+The aim of the project is to develop a training system that provides a quantitative report regarding the use of a low-cost lung phantom [1] for teaching purposes.

 A phantom with several embedded solid inclusions was fabricated.
 These inclusions are colour coded thus, a qualitative report can be used to indicate the success of a core needle biopsy (CNB) procedure.
 However, a quantitative analysis is required.
 For this reason, the development of a training system is planned.